 In this chronicle of a vaudeville family, Myrtle McKinley (class of 1900) goes to San Francisco to attend business school, but ends up in a chorus line.
 Soon, star Frank Burt notices her ...

 In this chronicle of a vaudeville family, Myrtle McKinley (class of 1900) goes to San Francisco to attend business school, but ends up in a chorus line.
 Soon, star Frank Burt notices her talent, hires her for a "two-act", then marries her.
-Incidents of the marriage and the growing pains of eldest daughter Miriam are followed, interspersed with nostalgic musical numbers.
+Incidents of the marriage and the growing pains of eldest daughter Iris are followed, interspersed with nostalgic musical numbers.
 Written by

 Rod Crawford <firstname.lastname@example.org>

 1 of 2 people found this review helpful.